The Need to Matter: Belonging, Vulnerability, and Psychological Wellbeing in High-Achieving Professionals

 By Meagan Yarmey PhD, MSW, RSW

-High-achieving professionals are not typically described as struggling with a need for recognition.
-The narrative around high performance tends to emphasise self-sufficiency, resilience, and the capacity to function independently of external validation.
-But beneath that narrative, a different psychological reality often operates quietly and persistently: the need to matter.
+High‑achieving professionals are rarely described as struggling with a need for recognition.
+The dominant narrative of high performance emphasises resilience, self‑sufficiency, and the capacity to function independently of external validation.
+Beneath that narrative, however, a quieter psychological reality often operates: the need to matter.

-This is not a superficial concern.
-It is a fundamental one.
+This need is not superficial.
+It is fundamental.

 Mattering as a Psychological Need

-The concept of mattering, introduced in the social psychology literature as distinct from self-esteem or status, describes the degree to which a person feels significant to others and to the systems they inhabit.
-Sarason (1974) identified the psychological sense of community, which includes a felt sense of belonging and meaningful role, as central to mental health.
-When that sense is absent, even individuals with significant external achievement can experience a growing sense of invisibility and disconnection from purpose.
+In the social psychology literature, mattering is understood as distinct from self‑esteem or status.
+It refers to the degree to which a person experiences themselves as significant to others and to the systems they inhabit.
+Sarason’s (1974) work on the psychological sense of community identified belonging and the experience of occupying a meaningful role as central to psychological health.
+When this sense is absent, even individuals with substantial external achievement can experience a growing sense of invisibility and disconnection from purpose.

-Self-determination theory provides a complementary framework.
-Deci and Ryan (2000) identify relatedness, the experience of feeling meaningfully connected to others, as one of three fundamental psychological needs whose satisfaction is essential for sustained wellbeing and intrinsic motivation.
-When relatedness is chronically unmet, motivation becomes increasingly externalised, effort becomes increasingly effortful, and the gap between performance and internal satisfaction widens.
+Self‑determination theory offers a complementary framework.
+Deci and Ryan (2000) identify relatedness as the experience of feeling meaningfully connected to others, as one of three fundamental psychological needs essential to sustained wellbeing and intrinsic motivation.
+When relatedness is chronically unmet, motivation becomes increasingly externalised, effort increasingly effortful, and the distance between performance and internal satisfaction widens.

-For many high-achieving professionals, this is a familiar dynamic.
-The career milestones accumulate.
-The external markers of success are present.
-And yet something essential feels absent or unacknowledged.
-That experience is not a sign of ingratitude or excessive need.
-It is a signal that a fundamental psychological requirement is not being met.
+For many professionals, this pattern is familiar.
+Career milestones accumulate.
+External markers of success are present.
+And yet something essential feels unacknowledged.
+This experience is not a sign of ingratitude or excessive need; it is a signal that a core psychological requirement is not being met.

 Vulnerability and the Authenticity Gap

-One reason the need to matter often goes unaddressed in high-achieving populations is that meeting it requires a form of self-disclosure that runs counter to the performance orientation many have internalised.
-Being genuinely known by others, which is what meaningful connection requires, involves allowing one's actual experience to be visible rather than managing the impression one creates.
+One reason the need to matter often goes unaddressed in high‑achieving populations is that meeting it requires a form of self‑disclosure that conflicts with deeply internalised performance orientations.
+Being genuinely known rather than strategically perceived, requires allowing one’s actual experience to be visible rather than tightly managed.

-This is psychologically demanding for anyone.
-For those who have built their professional identity around competence and self-sufficiency, it can feel genuinely threatening.
-The cognitive architecture of high performance often includes a deeply held belief that visible uncertainty or difficulty represents a failure of the self rather than a feature of human experience.
+For individuals whose professional identity has been organised around competence and self‑sufficiency, this can feel threatening.
+High performance frequently rests on an internal belief that visible uncertainty signals personal failure rather than a universal feature of human experience.

-Gilbert (2009) describes compassion-focused approaches to this pattern, noting that many high-achieving individuals have developed a relationship with themselves characterised by critical self-monitoring and conditional self-regard, in which worth is tied to performance rather than to inherent value.
-This internal orientation does not dissolve in the presence of external success.
-It tends, instead, to intensify as the stakes of performance increase.
+Gilbert (2009) describes how many high‑achieving individuals develop a relationship with themselves characterised by critical self‑monitoring and conditional self‑regard, in which worth is contingent on performance.
+This orientation does not diminish with success.
+It often intensifies as the consequences of performance increase.

-The clinical implication is that vulnerability, understood not as emotional exposure but as the willingness to allow genuine experience to be present in relationships, is not a risk to be managed.
+Clinically, this has an important implication: vulnerability, understood not as emotional exposure but as the capacity to allow genuine experience to be present in relationships, is not a risk to be minimised.
 It is the mechanism through which the need to matter can actually be met.

 The Quality of Connection